-Join the Maryland Shellfish Growers Network and our partners for a day of information sharing, networking, and discussion on the most pressing topics affecting Maryland's shellfish aquaculture industry.
-Industry experts, scientists, and managers will discuss recent regulatory developments, opportunities to grow production and marketing of Maryland oysters, and growers' vision for the future of the industry.
+The 2019 Maryland Shellfish Aquaculture Conference provided a day of information sharing, networking, and discussion on the most pressing topics affecting Maryland's shellfish aquaculture industry.
+Industry experts, scientists, and managers discussed recent regulatory developments, opportunities to grow production and marketing of Maryland oysters, and growers' vision for the future of the industry.

 |8:00 a.m.||Registration Opens

 Continental breakfast provided during registration

 |8:45 a.m.||Welcome and Opening Remarks PDF|

 |9:00 a.m.||Regulatory Developments|

 |11:30 a.m.||Lunch (provided with full registration)|

 |2:45 p.m.||Break (refreshments provided)|

 |3:15 p.m.||Producers Panel: What have we learned and what’s next?|